 a.
 Diverse weights and diverse measures: God wants business and trading to be done fairly and justly.
 To have diverse weights and measures means that you will cheat both the buyer and the seller.
 God wants our weights and measures to be proper and consistent.

 b.
 They are both alike, an abomination to the LORD: God feels so strongly about deceptive business practices that He used the strong word abomination to describe them.
 God Himself has fair weights and measures; He expects humanity made in His image to have them also.

 i.
-“Traders used the scanty weighs and measures for selling and the large ones for buying.
-Significantly, all the proverbs that denounce false scales and measures explicitly link the Lord’s name in the abomination formula with them (Proverbs 11:1; 20:10, 23; cf. also 15:25; 16:11).”
+“Traders used the scanty weights and measures for selling and the large ones for buying.
+Significantly, all the proverbs that denounce false scales and measures explicitly link the Lord’s name in the abomination formula with them (Proverbs 11:1; 20:10, 23).”
 (Waltke)